In This Article

 When air layering is completed after several months, cut the stem back close to the soil level, which will cause a new plant to grow in the original pot.
 The long segment of stem, or cane, in between can be used to propagate baby plants.

-How to Propagate Your Dumb Cane Via Air Layering
+How to Propagate Dumb Cane Plant via Air Layering

-Step 1: Gather a sharp knife, a toothpick, a handful of long-fibered sphagnum moss, twine or twist ties, and a sheet of clear plastic such as a plastic sandwich bag or a piece of plastic wrap.
+Step 1: Gather a sharp knife, a toothpick, a handful of long-fibered sphagnum moss, twine or twist ties, and a sheet of clear plastic like a plastic sandwich bag or a piece of plastic wrap.
 Rooting hormone is optional.

 Step 2: Pick the spot on the central cane where you'd like the new roots to grow.
 This should be at least six inches below your plant's lowest leaves.